bluebirz/bluebirz.github.io/_posts/2023-01-08-dag-integrity-unit-test.md

 ![dag test](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/dag-integrity/Screenshot+2566-01-05+at+20.25.01.png)

-Please follow [this link](https://github.com/bluebirz/airflow-docker/blob/main/dags/sample_project/tests/dag_integrity.py) to a complete Dag integrity scripts.
+Please follow the link below to a complete Dag integrity scripts.

+{% include bbz_custom/link_preview.html url='<https://github.com/bluebirz/airflow-docker/blob/main/dags/sample_project/tests/dag_integrity.py>' %}

 Now we try run this command to validate the DAG and see we found a DAG in `DagBag`.